MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_SrcDoc_ServerType:long** - Predefined set of values of type of server (SharePoint, DropBox, WOPI)

-- **Data_SrcDoc_ServerVersion:long** - verifies if server is based off Office14, Office15 or Office 16Data_SrcDoc_SessionId:long generated GUID that Identifies the instance of the document within the same process session
+- **Data_SrcDoc_ServerVersion:long** - verifies if server is based off Office14, Office15 or Office 16

+- **Data_SrcDoc_SessionId:long** - generated GUID that identifies the instance of the document within the same process session

 - **Data_SrcDoc_SharePointServiceContext:string** - An opaque string, typically GridManagerID.FarmID.
 Useful for correlating client side and server-side logs